k-ra/timegiver/README.md

 Both organizations and volunteers can update their time and openings seamlessly via our platform.

+## Why we made this
+Time is a most valuable resource.
+A problem a lot of us face is finding the right opportunity for community service given the spontaneity in our busy schedules.
+We want to create a platform that provides a user with service opportunities that fit their time and skills.
+When left with spare time, our website will allow the user to find a meaningful opportunity to fill their time, whether it’d be three hours or just thirty minutes.
+The user would also be able to filter through time, interest, and preferences.
+We hope that this can be adopted to be a helpful, customized, and secure tool for any nonprofit organization's internal management of volunteers.

 ## Contact
 We are two students at Harvard College, Carina Peng and Kyra Mo.
 You can reach us at fpeng@college.harvard.edu and kyramo@college.harvard.edu!